jplebre/KataCollection/Specifications/MultiThreadedSanta.md

 There is only one Santa, and only one sleigh!

 Okay, here's your bottleneck.
 There can only be one worker thread in the Delivering process, and the delivery round takes a fixed amount of time each time the sleigh goes out, regardless of how many presents or elves are assigned to Delivery.
-It takes Santa 50ms to make one round of deliveries.
+It takes Santa 500ms to make one round of deliveries. i.e. delivering all the presents on Santa's sleigh - no matter how many there are - incurs a time delay of 500ms.
 At the end of that time, all the presents in the sleigh (i.e., on the Loaded queue) are delivered.
+This could, for example, be achieved with a Sleigh class that implements the time delay in a deliver() method.

+Be advised that no presents can be loaded for delivery while Santa's sleigh is out on a round.
+This is your bottleneck!
+For 500ms (at least), the elves doing the loading will be idle.
+So you may want to reassign them to making or wrapping.
+But... hmmm... how long will that take?

 How to score?